danpetrow/alphaDjango/README.md

     models.py
     tests.py
     views.py
+    urls.py # This will be made later.
+I've included this so you can see the overall file structure if you need. forms.py # This will be made later. templates/ # Created later on.

+- /admin.py: We won't be using /admin.py in our project but it is a build in tool to manage users and data from an graphical user interface
+- /apps.py: We'll use this to inform our Django project that we've create an app called stockVisualizer
+- /models.py:  We'll use this file to create the structure (tables and columns) of our database.
+- /tests.py: This is beyond the scope of what we are going to cover but if you need to write unit tests those go here.
+- /views.py: Our views file passes data between the frontend and the database.
+We will also define how to handle specific http requests here.
+- /urls.py: This file define what content to display when a user enters a url
+- /forms.py: Here we are going to create a form instance that we can render.
+It will be used to create an html form element which is used to submit data to the backend.
+- /templates/: Html files live here.
 ---
 ## Models
-Define the structure of your data
-    #C:\Users\dppet\Desktop\alphaDjango\stockVisualizer\models.py
+Define the structure of our database.
+This is our end product file without comments.
+Skip to the next heading for the deeper dive.

+    #C:\Users\dppet\Desktop\alphaDjango\stockVisualizer\models.py\
     from django.db import models
     from django.urls import reverse

-	# Create your models here.

     class Stock(models.Model):
         symbol = models.CharField(max_length=12)

- If you are familar with SQL what we have done here is created a table called stock which has a column called symbol where we will store some data.

     def __str__(self):
         return self.symbol
-	# Create a method that returns a string of the data in our symbol column.

     def get_absolute_url(self):
         return reverse('stock', args=[str(self.id)])

+### Let's break this down

+    #C:\Users\dppet\Desktop\alphaDjango\stockVisualizer\models.py\
+    from django.db import models
+    from django.urls import reverse

+Create your models here.

+    class Stock(models.Model):
+        symbol = models.CharField(max_length=12)

+If you're familar with SQL what we have done here is created a table called stock which has a column called symbol where we will store some data.

+    def __str__(self):
+        return self.symbol
+Create a method that returns a string of the data in our symbol column.

+    def get_absolute_url(self):
+        return reverse('stock', args=[str(self.id)])
-	# This creates a unique url for us to access each item in our database.
+This creates a unique url for us to access each item in our database.

-Instantiate your database

-    > C:\Users\dppet\Desktop\alphaDjango python manage.py migrate
-	# You should notice running this migrate command creates db.sqlite3 file in your base directory (C:\Users\dppet\Desktop\alphaDjango)
+---

 Create a form from your database model.

 	# C:\Users\dppet\Desktop\alphaDjango\stockVisualizer\forms.py